 What does this mean for you?

-The high value and extreme potential for volatility of your relational assets makes them worthy of careful consideration.
-While the protection of these assets may not be something that you have considered in the past, a few minutes spent calculating their worth may be the most financially powerful thing you ever do!
+The high value and extreme potential for volatility of your relational assets make them worthy of careful consideration.
+While the protection of these assets may not be something that you have considered in the past, a few minutes spent calculating their worth may be the most financially powerful thing you ever do.
 The following list provides a good starting point.

 Protecting relational assets

 - Breadwinner(s) – project income over the remainder of your working life, with some allowance for inflation.

 - Home manager – calculate a dollar value for the duties undertaken by the home manager which would have to be paid for if you were no longer capable of performing these duties.
 This includes childcare, cleaning, transportation, cooking, home maintenance, accounting, and laundry.